 The Top 10 Challenges to CRM Success and How to Avoid Them

 There are a number of issues and challenges that can occur when implementing a CRM that prevent CRM Success.
 In fact, research from leading industry experts has suggested that up to 70% of CRM implementations may fail to meet expectations.
-The good news is that CRM Success Is possible – if you can identify potential challenges early and are prepared with solutions.
+The good news is that CRM success is possible – if you can identify potential challenges early and are prepared with solutions.

 Based on almost 12 years of consulting experience gained while working together with hundreds of Clients on successful CRM implementations, here are some of the biggest potential challenges we typically see – along with some best practices and solutions for success:

-1. Strategy and Planning
+1. CRM Success Strategy and Planning

 Most firms approach CRM and related technology implementations on an ad hoc basis.
 But without a strategy and plan, the likelihood of a successful implementation is greatly reduced.